capactio/capact/cmd/ocftool/docs/ocftool_action_status.md

 ### SEE ALSO

-* [ocftool action](ocftool_action.md)	 - This command consists of multiple subcommands to interact with Action.
+* [ocftool action](ocftool_action.md)	 - This command consists of multiple subcommands to interact with target Actions